MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 1. Select **Save**.

 When editing the schedule for several exports, you need to make a selection under **Keep or override schedules**:

-- **Keep individual schedules**: Persist the previously defined schedule for the selected exports and only disable or enable them.
+- **Keep individual schedules**: Keep the previously defined schedule for the selected exports and only disable or enable them.
 - **Define new schedule for all selected exports**: Override the existing schedules of the selected exports.

 ### Run exports on demand